hongyanwang/Fake-Real-Quadratic-Orders/README.md

 class numbers of imaginary quadratic fields with fundamental discriminants up to 2^40 http://www.lmfdb.org/NumberField/QuadraticImaginaryClassGroups

-main.c is for the test of the Cohen-Lenstra Heuristics and the Ankeny-Artin-Chowla conjecture with a fixed prime number set.
+main.c is for the test of the Cohen-Lenstra Heuristics and the Ankeny-Artin-Chowla conjecture with a set of prime number.

 More descriptions can be found in FRQO.pdf